 - Chai Spiced Shortbread Cookies are filled with chai tea.

-- If you love nutmeg bake a loaf of our favorite Nutmeg and Pecan Braided Bread.
+- If you love nutmeg, bake a loaf of our favorite Nutmeg and Pecan Braided Bread.

-FAQs
+Recipe FAQs

 You can freeze the baked madeleines in an airtight container for up to six months.
-To serve let thaw for one to two hours.
+To serve, let thaw for one to two hours.

-Subscribe here for more great recipes, and Follow me on Pinterest | Instagram | Facebook
+Subscribe here for more great recipes, and follow One Hot Oven for more tasty sweet and savory recipes!
+Pinterest | Instagram | Facebook

 Recipe